 There were those choice deities that had come into being with neither the Queen’s input nor influence.
 Said another way, the existence of various members of Mt.
-Olympus’ Pantheon of Gods were brought into this world by ways other than the King and Queen’s process of divine procreation.
+Olympus’ Pantheon of Gods were being brought into the world by ways other than the King and Queen’s process of divine procreation.

-So much so, Zeus officially deemed Aphrodite as the Goddess of Beauty which was immediately followed by every untaken deity on Mt.
-Olympus desperately begging the King of Gods for permission to take her hand as their wife.
+So much so, Zeus officially deemed her to be the Goddess of Beauty which was immediately followed by every untaken deity on Mt.
+Olympus desperately begging the King of Gods for permission to take Aphrodite’s hand as their wife.

 But the most beautiful being in Creation found favor with none of them.

-Whenever Zeus called upon Aphrodite with one suitor after another breathlessly wanting to propose, the most beuatiful of deities would both smirk and grimace in disgust, as if to divinely say, “As if!”.
+Whenever Zeus called upon Aphrodite with one suitor after another breathlessly wanting to propose, the most beautiful of deities would both smirk and grimace in disgust, as if to divinely say, “As if!”.

 Hera herself was smirking upon being informed her latest divine delivery was a boy.
-“A perfect suitor for the perfect priss I’d imagine.”
-Hera thought since she had already planned on arranging a matrimonial union between her now newly born son with the most beautiful creature in all of Creation.
-But the Queen’s smirk quickly disappeared upon being handed the baby she had just brought into the world.
+“The perfect suitor for the perfect priss I’d imagine.”
+Hera thought to herself since she had already arranged a matrimonial union between her now newly born son with the most beautiful creature in all of Creation.
+But the Queen’s smirk quickly disappeared upon being handed the child she had just brought into the world.

-The infant boy which the Queen had just given birth to had a rough and harshly lined face along with a drastically misshapen body.
-The child looked more like a wrinkled old man rather than a newborn infant.
-Upon further horrified inspection, Hera beheld that the boy’s feet were completely inverted, with his toes being positioned where his heels should have been nd vice versa.
+The infant boy had a rough and harshly lined face along with a drastically misshapen body.
+The baby looked more like a wrinkled old man rather than a child that was newly born.
+Upon further horrified inspection, Hera beheld that the boy’s feet were completely inverted, with his toes being positioned where his heels should have been and vice versa.

 “This cannot be.”
-Hera muttered repeatedly to herself over and over as if in an hypnotic trance.
+Hera muttered repeatedly to herself over and over as if in a hypnotic trance.
 The Queen eerily stared straight ahead, her eyes ghostly large and unblinking as she slowly made her way to Mount Olympus’ highest precipice.
-With her flattened face frozen and stoic and her eyes still feeling no need to blink, the Queen of the Gods lifted her newborn child high over her head and hurled him into the air with all her might, walking immediately away afterwards without as much as a cursory backwards glance.
+With her flattened face frozen and stoic and her eyes still feeling no need to blink, the Queen of the Gods lifted her newborn child high over her head and hurled him into the air with all her might, walking immediately away afterwards without giving as much as a cursory glance behind her.